-In the United States, data privacy and security provisions for safeguarding personal health information is protected by HIPAA (Health Insurance Portability and Accountability Act), which was established in 1996.
+In the United States, data privacy and security provisions for safeguarding personal health information are protected by HIPAA (Health Insurance Portability and Accountability Act), which was established in 1996.
 Becoming certified for HIPAA compliance is done through private companies.
-When a company is HIPAA compliant, it means the company ensures all the required physical, network, and process security measures have been put in place to protect the personal health information of individuals.
+When a company is HIPAA compliant, it means that the company ensures all the required physical, network, and process security measures have been put in place to protect the personal health information of individuals.

 What is PHIPA?

 In Ontario, Canada, we have the Personal Health Information Protection Act, also known as PHIPA, which was established in 2004 to govern personal health information.
 Specifically, PHIPA establishes the rules for the collection, use, and disclosure of personal health information of individuals.

 Personal health information comes in oral and written forms and identifies an individual or could be utilized along with other information to help identify an individual.
 Information pertains to matters such as the individual’s physical or mental health, the providing of health care to the individual, payments or eligibility for the individual’s health care, the donation of a body part or bodily substance by the individual, or even the individual’s health number.
 Reasonable steps must be taken to ensure information is protected against theft, loss, unauthorized use and disclosure, unauthorized copying, modification, or disposal.